Quick Links

 Knowledge:

-Pupils will know a variety of vocabulary that they can use to communicate their feelings, that happiness is linked to being connected to others, how to recognise the early signs of mental wellbeing concerns and common types of mental ill health, activities they can take part in to improve their mental health.
+Pupils will know a variety of vocabulary that they can use to communicate their feelings, that happiness is linked to being connected to others, how to recognise the early signs of mental wellbeing concerns and common types of mental ill health, harmful behaviours and activities they can take part in to improve their mental health.

 Skills: